Gambling Addiction Treatment Blog

 Signs Your Spouse Has a Gambling Addiction

 If your spouse gambles regularly, it's important to be aware of the signs that it is becoming a problem.
-Here are some of the most common signs to look out for:
+It can sometimes be difficult to tell if someone has an actual gambling problem.
+Here are some of the most common signs of a gambling addiction to look out for:

 • Continuing to gamble despite serious consequences